AbdulqadirFY/sliders-and-carousels/README.md

 # sliders-and-carousels
-Simple sliders and carousels made with Glider.js
+Simple sliders and carousels made with Glider.js, html and Sass.